Of Fire and Air

 We watched with others in the group as our instructor told us how the large furnace in the middle of a line of furnaces reaches a temperature of over 2000 degrees F. We sat on the bleachers across from the work area as she retrieved a glob of the molten glass from a smaller, hotter furnace by reaching in with a long, hollow rod.
 (I’ve since learned it is called a punty.)
 She twisted and turned the rod to keep the glass from dropping to the ground the way you turn a spoon of honey to keep it intact until you spread it on a biscuit.

-a glob of molten glass
+Our instructor retrieves a glob of molten glass from one of the smaller furnaces. |

 I watched in awe as the molten glob of glass began to take shape from the mere act of continuous movement and the force of gravity.
 She put the glass on the tip of the rod back into the fire a few times to keep it the right temperature.
 Each time, when she removed the molten blob, she utilized the natural force of gravity and the turning of the rod across a frame attached to the bench where she sat to get the glass the size and shape she needed for her project.

-the rails attached to the bench.
+Turning the glass on the rails attached to the bench. |

 When the fiery hot glass was finally the right length, she retrieved a large cherry wood ladle from a bucket of water and put it under the glass project as she continued to roll the rod back and forth across the frame.
 The wooden ladle had to be wet to keep it from bursting into flames from the hot glass.